savoirfairelinux/dhtnet/README.md

 ### [Dvpn: Distributed VPN](tools/dvpn/README.md)

-dvpn is a VPN tool built on the foundation of the DHTNet library. dvpn supports both server and client modes, offering flexibility in deployment sceanrios.
+dvpn is a VPN tool built on the foundation of the DHTNet library. dvpn supports both server and client modes, offering flexibility in deployment scenarios.

 ### [Dhtnet-crtmgr:  DHTNet Certificate Manager](tools/dhtnet_crtmgr/README.md)
 dhtnet-crtmgr is a command-line tool designed to manage certificates for the DHTNet network.
 It provides functionality for generating and signing certificates.